Bambi just discovered this moving song whilst working, thanks to her internet Mount Lebanon radio from Los Angeles.

 To conclude this post on a note of hope and love, Bambi would like to thank her sister Rania for sharing this video tonight.
 Rania, you went through a lot of adversity with your injured spouse and daughter.
 Bambi is blessed because you are all alive (so are our parents, despite the destruction).
 She is proud of you and she misses you.
 No tears in your eyes now whilst reading, she hopes… If so, please quickly add to them your beautiful smile :)!

-What are the pending questions and demands of the families of the ten firefighters killed in the Beirut port blast?
+Families of the ten firefighters killed in the Beirut

 Lawyer (or “Maître”) Imad Martinos attended this press conference, representing the head of the Beirut Bar Association (Mr. Melhem Khalaf).